exercism/csharp/exercises/concept/lists/.meta/design.md

 - `lists`: know of the existence of the `List<T>` type; know how a list is different from an array; know how to define a list; know how to add and remove elements from a list; know how to access elements in a list by their index; know how to iterate over elements in a list; know some basic list functions (like finding the index of an element in a list).
 - `generic-types`: know what generic types are.
+- `collections`: know the role of collections in OO languages

 ## Prerequisites